dieswaytoofast/erlasticsearch/README.md

-flush/2 | ServerRef, Index | Flushes the specified Index.  ()Note that a list of Indices can also be sent in (e.g., ```[<<<"foo">>, <<"bar">>]```) refresh/1 | ServerRef  | Refreshes all the indices refresh/2 | ServerRef, Index | Refreshes the specified Index.  ()Note that a list of Indices can also be sent in (e.g., ```[<<<"foo">>, <<"bar">>]```) search/5 | ServerRef, IndexName, Type, Doc, Params  | Searches the index _IndexName_, with type _Type_ for the JSON query embedded in _Doc_, and passes the tuple-list _Params_ to ElasticSearch
+flush/2 | ServerRef, Index | Flushes the specified Index.  ()Note that a list of Indices can also be sent in (e.g., ```[<<<"foo">>, <<"bar">>]```) refresh/1 | ServerRef  | Refreshes all the indices refresh/2 | ServerRef, Index | Refreshes the specified Index.  ()Note that a list of Indices can also be sent in (e.g., ```[<<<"foo">>, <<"bar">>]```)